ZupIT/horusec/CONTRIBUTING.md

 See the guidelines to submit your changes:

 ### **Prepare your development environment**
-To start contributing with Horusec you first need to install [**Go**](https://golang.org/dl/).
+To start contributing with Horusec, you need to install [**Go**](https://golang.org/dl/).
 The minimal version required to build is 1.17.
 [**GNU Make**](https://www.gnu.org/software/make/) is also required to development.

 After installing Go you can build using `make build-dev`.